Communist Party of Chile: History

 It later came to power along with the Socialist Party in the Unidad Popular ("Popular Unity") coalition in 1970.
 Within the broad Unidad Popular alliance, the communists sided with Allende, a relative moderate from the Socialist Party, and other more moderate forces of that coalition, supporting more gradual reforms and urging to find a compromise with the Christian Democrats.
 This line was opposed by more radically leftist factions of the Socialist Party and smaller far-left groups.
 The party was outlawed after the 1973 coup d'état that deposed President Salvador Allende.
 Much of the Communist leadership went underground, and for a while the party's moderation continued even after the coup had taken place.
 Also, it has been argued by Mark Ensalaco that crushing the Communist Party was not a top priority for the military junta.
 In its first statement after the coup, the party leadership still argued that the coup could succeed because the Unidad Popular was too isolated, due to actions of the 'far-left'.
 Around 1977, the party changed direction.
 The Communist Party set up a guerrilla organization, the Manuel Rodríguez Patriotic Front.
 With the restoration of democracy and the election of a new president in 1990, the Communist Party of Chile was legalized again.

 As part of the Popular Unity coalition the PCCh advocated a broad alliance; however, it swung sharply to the left after the 1973 coup, regretting the failure to issue arms to the working class and pursuing an armed struggle against Pinochet's regime.
 Since the restoration of democracy it has acted independently of its previous partners.
 Between 1983 and 1987 it was a member of the People's Democratic Movement.

+Under Pinochet's regime, around 500 of its members were murdered.

-In the 1999/2000 presidential elections the party supported Gladys Marín Millie for the national presidential elections.
-She won 3.2% of the vote in the first round.
+In the 1999/2000 presidential elections, the party announced Gladys Marín as their presidential candidate, becoming Marin as the first female candidate to contest the first round of a presidential election in Chile, alongside Sara Larraín.
+Marín won 3.2% of the vote in the first round.